Rosy and Gloomy Biases When Evaluating Consumer Insights

 What Is the Gloomy Picture Bias?

-The gloomy picture bias suggests that a proposed new subcategory initiative will be costly in time and resources, have an uncertain outcome and involve risk without clear payoff.
+The gloomy picture bias suggests that a proposed new subcategory initiative will be costly in time and resources, have an uncertain outcome and involve risk without a clear payoff.
 This bias may be supported by unfavorable evidence from the market and is influenced by a tendency for people to be risk-averse.
 Tversky and Kahneman’s Prospect theory (for which they won a Nobel prize) demonstrated that individuals do not make decisions rationally by selecting options with the highest expected value, because “losses loom larger than gains.”

 That helps explain why firms tend to overinvest in incremental innovation and underinvest in “big” innovations with more uncertain returns.
 To avoid having the gloomy picture bias kill off subcategory ideas that could be the basis for uncommon growth, it is worthwhile to analyze some of the assumptions being made with questions like: